 So, let’s say you’ve already found a property and have a good idea of what you want to do with it.
 The next step is to know how much money you will need so that you can see if you need to get investment property loans or you’re self-financing.

 How much money you need to start your venture is a complex one because it depends on the context: project size and project type.
 However, one thing stands true: the more money or capital you put into your project, the better.
-More money means less risk.
-And of course, using your capital is better than opting for property development finance.
+Of course, using your capital is better than opting for property development finance.
 When you use more of your capital, you get to enjoy more of the profits.

 It’s no secret that with property development finance, the bank interest can be aggressive.
 Nonetheless, the important thing is to understand all your options as help you to make an educated decision.
 The general rule is that you need to have between 25-35% of the proposed overall development cost.

-Suppose you’re going in the property development finance route.
+Suppose you’re going to take the property development finance route.
 In that case, you’ll realize that various funders have their way of doing things.
-The important thing is that you get good advice and guidance, or even a broker who has experience in the type of development you’re looking for and can guide you.
+The important thing is that you get good advice and guidance, it’s a good idea to hire a broker who has experience in the type of development you’re looking for and can guide you.
 An important term to keep in mind is the Loan to Value Ratio (LVR).

 Always remember that you need to ensure that once you start a project, you have the financial capacity to complete it.